Treyson-Grange/SteamDeckProtonStatusScript/README.md

-# Mark's Steam Script V2 By Treyson
+# Steam Deck Proton Status Script

 a script that enhances Steam Store pages by displaying Proton compatibility status and Steam Deck compatibility.
 The script also provides links to the game's ProtonDB and SteamDB pages for more details